ImWuX/tartarus-bootloader/protocol.md

 ## Boot Info
 The bootloader prepares a structure that will be passed to the kernel as the one and only argument to the entrypoint.
 This structure is defined in the `tartarus.h` header file.

+### AMD64
+On amd64 the System V ABI is assumed.
+The only implication relevant to the kernel is that tartarus will pass `boot_info` through the `rdi` register as defined by the SysV calling convention.
+If the target kernel uses another ABI, an assembly stub is needed to retrieve boot info.

 ## Physical Memory Map
 - Sorted by base
 - `USABLE` / `BOOT_RECLAIMABLE` entries are strict entries.
 In addition to the normal properties, strict entries are also guaranteed to